droslbl/migration-tools/README.md

 # TM Forum Migration

-A comprehensive guide and toolset for migrating TM Forum API entities from v0.31.2 to v1.3.13 format using the FIWARE data-migrator, deployed on Kubernetes with Kind, kubectl, and Helm.
+A comprehensive guide and toolset for migrating TM Forum API entities from v0.31.2 to v1.3.13 format using the FIWARE data-migrator.

-## Overview

-This repository provides:
-- **Environment Setup**: Kind-based Kubernetes clusters for testing
-- **Dual Deployment**: Source (v0.31.2) and target (v1.3.13) environments
-- **FIWARE Data Migrator**: Official tool for entity format transformation
-- **Validation**: Data integrity and API compatibility testing

 ## Architecture